Guardiola confirms Sane will leave Man City after rejecting contract offer | Goal.com

 Bayern decided against a move in January, with Sane still recovering from the setback that has seen him miss the whole season so far, though he was edging closer to an on-field return when the Premier League was shut down by the Covid-19 outbreak.

 "I'm so disappointed," he added.
 "We want him.
-He's a young player with incredible potential and incredible qulaity anf that's difficult to find all around the world.
+He's a young player with incredible potential and incredible quality and that's difficult to find all around the world.

 "We respect him, he's an incredibly nice guy.
 We love him, I love him so much.
 He's so well- educated, has a nice family.
 It's just he decides he wants another adventure for his career."

-Goalkeeper Claudio Bravo is out of contract at the end of the month and the City boss confirmed he will sign a short extension to keep with the club for longer.
+Goalkeeper Claudio Bravo is out of contract at the end of the month and the City boss confirmed he will sign a short extension to stay with the club for longer.